 (From Catholic Education Office, Diocese of Parramatta - The Pastoral Care of Students in Catholic schools, November 1988.)

 At Chisholm Catholic Primary School, the Pastoral Care and Student Welfare Policy promotes the ongoing development of Safe, Honest, Respectful Learners.

 The Pastoral Care/Student Welfare Policy focuses on developing a community culture of:

 - Anti bullying

-Our Pastoral Care and Student Welfare Policy is based upon principles which lead to Positive Behaviour Support.
+Our Pastoral Care and Student Welfare Policy is based upon principles which lead to Positive Behaviour Support for Learning.

-Positive Behaviour Support (PBS) is a broad range of whole school, group and individualised strategies for achieving significant social and learning outcomes, while minimising problem behaviours.
+Positive Behaviour Support for Learning (PBS4L) is a broad range of whole school, group and individualised strategies for achieving significant social and learning outcomes, while minimising problem behaviours.
 It is positive, proactive and focuses upon developing solutions and success for all in the learning environment.

 While it is a whole-school approach, it puts the individual at the centre and aims to enhance the relationships within the community of learners.

-Positive Behaviour Support is underpinned by six key principles:
+Positive Behaviour Support for Learning is underpinned by six key principles: